Chapter 9 Reasoning and Decision Making

 Forms of conditional syllogisms

 There are four major forms of conditional syllogisms: “modus ponens”, “modus tollens”, “denying the antecedent”, and “affirming the consequent”.
-These are illustrated in the table below (9.1) by means of the conditional syllogism above (i.e. If it is raining, Knut’s wife needs an umbrella).
+These are illustrated in the table below (9.1) by means of the conditional syllogism above (i.e. If it is raining, you need an umbrella).
 The table indicates the premises, the resulting conclusions and whether the form is valid.
 The bottom row displays the how frequently people correctly identify the validity of the syllogisms.

 Modus Ponens | Modus Tollens | Denying the Antecedent | Affirming the Consequent | |